 Notice of intention to foreclose.
-If the borrower does not elect mediation (or participates in mediation but does not work out an agreement with the foreclosing party), the mediation administrator will issue a mediation certificate.
-The bank must then issue and send a notice of intention to foreclose (which includes sale information) to the borrower and a copy to the Mayor at least 30 days before the sale.
-D.C.
-Code § 42-815.
-The 30-day period starts to run on the date the Mayor receives the notice.
-D.C.
-Code § 42-815.
+If the borrower doesn't elect mediation (or participates in mediation but doesn't work out an agreement with the foreclosing party), the mediation administrator will issue a mediation certificate.
+The bank must then issue and send a notice of intention to foreclose that includes sale information to the borrower and a copy to the mayor at least 30 days before the sale.
+The 30-day period starts to run on the date the mayor receives the notice.
+(D.C.
+Code § 42-815).

 Notice of the sale.
 The terms regarding notice of the sale are usually set out in the mortgage or deed of trust.
 In most cases, the deed of trust requires the trustee (the third party that handles nonjudicial foreclosures) to publicly advertise the sale.
 The trustee usually accomplishes this by publishing notice of the sale in the newspaper.

-Some states allow the borrower to redeem (repurchase) the home within a certain period of time after the foreclosure.
-In Washington, D.C, the borrower does not get the right to redeem the home after the foreclosure sale.
+In some states, a foreclosed borrower may redeem the home within a specific amount of time after the foreclosure sale.
+In the District of Columbia, however, the borrower doesn't get the right to redeem the home after the foreclosure sale.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
 Some states allow the foreclosing bank to seek a personal judgment, which is called a "deficiency judgment," against the borrower for this amount.
 Other states prohibit deficiency judgments with what are called anti-deficiency laws.